m0rytz/mho-calc/README.md

 ## How to Use

 1. **Select Your Hero**
-2. **Add Items and Stats** Item stats shown in-game are rounded to one decimal place, so they might not be exact.
-For better accuracy, calculate the exact stat percentages from the detailed item view (hold Alt), then enter those values into the app.
+2. **Add Items and Stats** Item stats in-game are rounded to one decimal place, so they might not be exact.
+For better accuracy, calculate the exact stat percentages from the detailed item view (Alt view), then enter those values into the app.
 3. **Allocate Infinity**
 4. **Activate Synergies**
-5. **Calculate Damage** The Base Damage entered in the damage calculator should be the damage value with talents and without any items, buff, infinity, and synergy.
+5. **Calculate Damage** The Base Damage should be with talents and without any items, buff, infinity, and synergy equipped/activated.

 ## Features